honest comparison

 Junocal is month-to-month by default.
 Glofox post-acquisition has standardised on annual contracts with auto-renewal on most tiers — fitting the broader ABC Fitness Solutions playbook.
 For studios that want operational flexibility, the annual-by-default model is meaningful friction.
 For studios that already have a multi-year Glofox commitment, the contract structure becomes a real consideration when evaluating whether to switch — early-cancellation buyouts are typically required to exit mid-term, though some operators have negotiated month-to-month exit clauses depending on contract specifics.

-Junocal publishes both tiers on the pricing page in GBP and USD.
-Glofox doesn't publish pricing publicly — operator-reported figures cluster around £200/month at the mid-tier for typical UK pilates studios, but the exact number requires a demo call with the ABC Fitness sales team.
-The quote-required model is standard for the PE-backed mid-market category but adds operational friction for studio operators who want to evaluate tools quickly.
+Junocal publishes all three tiers on the pricing page in GBP and USD.
+Glofox publishes a starting price — 'Plans starting at $99/month' for its Essential tier — but the higher tiers (Boost, Elite, Enterprise) are quote-only, shared on a demo call with the ABC Fitness sales team.
+Operator-reported figures for those higher tiers cluster around £200/month at the mid-tier for typical UK pilates studios.
+The quote-on-the-higher-tiers model is standard for the PE-backed mid-market category but adds operational friction for studio operators who want to evaluate the full price ladder quickly.

 • Independent ownership, no PE economics